leegaughanbrown/docs/src/pages/en/framework/grids12.md

 - Div1 : `o-span-1-6 o-lg-span-1-12`
 - Div2 : `o-span-7-6 o-lg-span-1-12`

-This is an extremely basic example, and would probaably be easier to achieve by controlling the pareent containeere with classes from thee maain grid system, but you can imagine complex behaviours we can achieve with this system.
+This is an extremely basic example, and would probaably be easier to achieve by controlling the parent container with classes from the main grid system, but you can imagine complex behaviours we can achieve with this system.

 ### xxl Breakpoint